What Is Customer Sentiment?

 In this article, we'll explore the concept of customer sentiment to understand why it matters so much and how you can use it to improve your business.

-The concept of customer sentiment
+Understanding customer sentiment

 In a business context, customer sentiment encompasses the emotions and opinions that customers have about your company, products, or services.
 It provides insight into how they feel when they interact with your brand.